FlorentClarret/Bitfields-To-Sets-Converter/README.md

 ## License

-This project is under the Apache License 2.0 license.
+This project is under the MIT license.